NRWLDev/changelog-gen/docs/post_process.md

 requirements.
 The request
 [body](https://nrwldev.github.io/changelog-gen/configuration/#post_processbody_template)
-can also be configured with a jinja template, provided at render time will be the `version` string, the `source` from the extracted match, and all extracted key values.
+can also be configured with a jinja template, provided at render time will be the `version` string, the `source` from the extracted match, and all information extracted via `extractors`.

 Optional
 [headers](https://nrwldev.github.io/changelog-gen/configuration/#post_processheaders)